 Phone: (07) 3237 0885

 Email: Procurement Facilities

-Skills Investment and Market Strategy is a division of the Department of Education, Training and Employment responsible for leading the development of strategies to meet the skilling needs of industry through the effective allocation of public funding for vocational education and training.
+Skills Investment and Market Strategy is a division of the Department of Education and Training responsible for leading the development of strategies to meet the skilling needs of industry through the effective allocation of public funding for vocational education and training.

 An ambitious reform program has been released to reform vocational education and training in Queensland under Great skills.
 Real opportunities.

 The Division manages a range of vocational education and training (VET) procurement strategies under the following programs:

 User Choice - provides funding for accredited training for apprentices and trainees in Queensland